 Golf at the Olympic Games

-The proposed competition for the 2016 games is an individual-based competition.
-The 60 qualified golfers (men and women) will play 72 holes of stroke-play on several courses throughout Brazil.
+The competition for the 2016 games is an individual-based competition.
+The 60 qualified golfers (men and women) will play 72 holes of stroke-play.
 A three-hole playoff will be used to for any ties for medals.
 The Top 15 golfers will automatically qualify for an Olympic berth.
 Outside of the Top 15, players will still be selected based on world ranking but only if no more than two golfers from a single country are already in the field.

 - In 1900, there was a men's and women's individual golf event, but only a men's event in 1904.